kube-zen/zen-flow/docs/WEBHOOK_SETUP.md

 # Deploy webhook configurations (with cert-manager CA injection)
 kubectl apply -f deploy/manifests/webhook.yaml
 ```

+**Canonical Path**: `deploy/manifests/webhook.yaml` is the canonical webhook configuration for kubectl-only installations.
+It points to the `zen-flow-controller-metrics` service.

 **Note**: The webhook configurations in `deploy/manifests/webhook.yaml` use cert-manager annotations to automatically inject the CA bundle.
 If you're not using cert-manager, you must either:
 - Manually set the `caBundle` field in the webhook configurations, or